Analytic Correlation of Inflationary Potential to Power Spectrum Shape: Limits of Validity, and `No-Go' for Small Field Model Analytics: Numerical Methods and Analysis

 We apply this process for $p=4$.
 First we calculate $a_4=1/(2\sqrt{2}+1)$ by requiring $\varepsilon_{\scriptscriptstyle{V}}=1$ at $\phi_{\mathrm{end}}=1$.
 We do this to set the small field excursion during inflation, to be similar in all simulated cases.
 We arrive at the following polynomial form:

 where the perturbed coefficients are given in table~\ref{tab:Coefficients}.
-The last coefficient, $a_4$ is then recalculated to reset $\phi_{\mathrm{end}}=1$.
+The last coefficient, $a_4$, is then recalculated to reset $\phi_{\mathrm{end}}=1$.
 As before, this is only a convenient way to choose perturbed inflationary potentials.
-The actual measure for perturbation of an inflationary potential is the adjusted $L_2$ norm such that:
+The actual measure for perturbation of an inflationary potential is the adjusted $L_2$ norm such that in this case we have: